nigelm/OctoPrint-MoteLightingControl/README.md

 (https://shop.pimoroni.com/products/mote) lights - with different OctoPrint
 conditions causing changes in the lighting colour and state.

+Lighting changes can happen on changes in state - for example a print start or finish - or via a manual button on the navbar.

-In theory the code will support both the USB and Phat (Pi Zero hat) versions of the Mote controllers, however I have only tested it with USB, and a Pi Zero is not suitable for running OctoPrint, so is not likely to be used.
+This code only supports the USB version of the Mote controllers.
+Since a Pi Zero is not suitable for running OctoPrint, and is not likely to be used, and I do not have the relevant hardware, the PHAT version of the Mote controller is not supported.

 ## Setup